 LEGACY OF HISTORIC PRESERVATION

-Jersey City has been the scene of several storied preservation battles.
-Former legends of the community such as Ted Conrad, J. Owen Grundy, and Morris Pesin valiently fought for preservation of landmarks such as the Hudson County Courthouse, the Loews Jersey Theatre, and the remnants of historic landmarks in Liberty State Park.
-Neighborhood advocates in the historic sections of downtown successfully worked to obtain designation for four national historic districts.
+Jersey City has witnessed storied preservation battles.
+Legendary community figures–such as Ted Conrad, J. Owen Grundy, and Morris Pesin–valiently fought for the preservation of the Hudson County Courthouse, the Loew’s Jersey Theatre, and the historic landmarks in Liberty State Park.
+Neighborhood advocates successfully worked to obtain the designation of four national historic districts in downtown Jersey City.

 BIRTH OF A PRESERVATION ORGANIZATION

-In 1999, several Jersey City residents concerned with the threat to Jersey City’s irreplaceable historic assets met to come up with ways to stem the threat.
-The members included an artist, an educator, a banker, an economic development official, a contractor, an attorney, and a minister in training.
-They soon realized that Jersey City had a diverse and active constituency that supported historic preservation.
-What it lacked was an umbrella organization that could coordinate and support efforts citywide.
+In 1999, several Jersey City residents concerned with the danger posed to Jersey City’s historic fabric and structures met to discuss ways to manage this threat.
+This group included an artist, an educator, a banker, an economic development official, a contractor, an attorney, and a minister-in-training.
+These resident quickly realized that Jersey City had a diverse and active citizenry supportive of historic preservation.
+However, Jersey City lacked an umbrella organization to coordinate and support citywide efforts.

-From these humble beginings, the Jersey City Landmarks Conservancy was incorporated as a not-for-profit corporation.
-With the majestic Hudson and Manhattan Powerhouse as its logo and its flagship campaign, the fledgling organization immediately began a wide range of activities to preserve, promote and protect Jersey CIty’s irreplaceable historic resources.
+In 1999, the Jersey City Landmarks Conservancy was founded as a not-for-profit corporation and it adopted the iconic Hudson and Manhattan Powerhouse as its flagship campaign (and its logo!).
+Almost immediately, JC Landmarks began a wide range of activities to preserve, promote, and protect Jersey City’s historic buildings and landscapes.